Site Menu

 Is seating available?

-Both venues have plenty of seating available, but it will be informal seating at tables, not theatre-style seating.
+Seating available, but it will be informal seating at tables, not theatre-style seating.
 If you need to be seated, or need tables moving to accommodate a wheelchair etc, please let us know and we will always do our best to make arrangements for you.

 Will the music be too loud?